Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 If you’re excited about the possibility of going back to school to finish your degree (or earn a new one), you might not have to let concerns about financing keep you from moving forward.

 You can contact your current service provider with questions about payment options on your federal loans.
-And if you’re interested in refinancing with a private loan, you can start by shopping for the best rates online, then drill down to what could work best for you.
+And if you’re interested in refinancing with a private loan now, you can start by shopping for the best rates online, then drill down to what could work best for you.

-With SoFi, for example, you can prequalify online for student loan refinancing without completing a full application, decide which rate and loan length suits your needs, and then finish up your application online if you like what you see.
+With SoFi, for example, you can prequalify online for student loan refinancing in just two minutes, and decide which rate and loan length suits your needs.

-There is no application or origination fee (that’s something you should always check), and SoFi members have access to career coaching, financial advice, and other benefits that could come in handy when starting a new chapter in life.
+There are no fees with SoFi student loans (that’s something you should always check), and SoFi members have access to career coaching, financial advice, and other benefits that could come in handy when starting a new chapter in life.

-Anyone ready to finish earning a degree can check out how SoFi can help with refinancing old student debt.
+Find out how SoFi can help you refinance old student debt.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.